-¶ 1 Leave a comment on paragraph 1 0 When a piece of art is large and glorious – for example, It’s Alright Ma (I’m Only Bleeding) or Moby Dick – it’s easy to overlook major weaknesses.
+When a work of art is large and glorious – for example, It’s Alright Ma (I’m Only Bleeding) or Moby Dick – it’s easy to overlook major weaknesses.
 Maybe a song has some weak lines.
 Maybe the book rambles on incessantly about the history of whaling.
 But the greatness overcomes the shaky bits.

-¶ 2 Leave a comment on paragraph 2 0 But when the work is light-weight, then every little piece had better be precisely executed, otherwise, the entire thing will collapse like an over-shaken souffle.
-Peggy Day is a collapsed souffle.
+But when the work is light-weight, then every little piece had better be precisely executed, otherwise, the entire thing will collapse like an over-shaken souffle.
+Unfortunately, Peggy Day is a collapsed souffle.

 Peggy Day stole my poor heart away,

 By golly, what more can I say,

 Love to spend the night with Peggy Day.

 Wilfrid Mellers (author of A Darker Shade of Pale) liked it though, so that’s something.

 Peggy Day puns delightedly on day and night in a boogie number in which again blue notes and metrical dislocations become sheer ebullience.

 Dylan uses a bridge in the third verse, perhaps to emphasize that she’s his “little lady“.
 Please make it stop.